 Add the prepared nuts and dried fruits and fry them until they turn slightly browned (3-4 minutes).
 Take them out on a plate.

-Add another tablespoon of ghee and 100 g vermicelli and roast until they are browned.
+Add another tablespoon of ghee and 100 g vermicelli and roast until browned.
 Remove on a plate.

 Pour 1-liter whole milk into the pot.
 Add the chopped dates, roasted nuts, and vermicelli, and stir gently.
 Close the lid of the pot and set the valve to the sealing position.